toolbuddy/LifeGamer-RTS-Render/README.md

         - red means user cannot build
     - sending request to server asking for updating

-#### Destroy

-- Steps:
-    - click button
-    - click the building on the main map to destory
-        - when hover the building, it'll render the border let user seeing
-    - sending request to server asking for updating

 #### Move

 - Steps:
     - click button
+    - click from button
     - click chunk in mini map to select where the user moving solider from
-    - using scroll bar to change number
+    - click to button
     - click chunk in mini map to select where the user moving solider to
+    - click -, + button to set the amount of population to move
-    - sending request to server asking for updating
+    - click go button sending request to server asking for updating

+> user can drag and drop minimap to see other space

 #### Home